Last Updated: January 6, 2025

 • Ensure summary tasks have no links.

-When Finished with the Exercise
+When Finished with Exercise 6

 It is tempting to consider the project estimating phase nearly completed at this point; however, we have several more things to consider and plan around, such as risk and resource availability.